-To fabricate the CCTC YDF, an Yb/Al/Ce co-doped fiber preform was first produced using conventional MCVD combined with solution doping technology.
-The refractive index profiles of the fiber preform (plotted in Figure 2(a)) were measured at different positions along the preform using P104 (Photon Kinetics).
-It was shown that the refractive index distributions of the two interfaces are almost consistent and exhibit an excellent uniformity along the longitudinal position of the preform.
-The refractive index difference ( $\Delta n$ ) between the core and cladding is $1.45 \times 10^{-3}$ , and the corresponding core numerical aperture (NA) is $\sim 0.065$ .
+To fabricate the CCTC YDF, a Yb/Al/Ce co-doped fiber preform was first produced using a conventional MCVD combined with solution doping technology.
+The refractive index profiles of the fiber preform (plotted in Fig. 2(a)) were measured at different positions along the preform using P104 (PHOTON KINETICS).
+It was shown that the refractive index distributions of the two interfaces are almost consistent, and exhibit an excellent uniformity along the longitudinal position of the preform.
+The refractive index difference ( $\Delta$ n) between the core and cladding is 1.45 × 10-3, and the corresponding core NA is ~0.065.

-During the next step, the preform was post-processed before the fiber drawing; a schematic diagram of post-processed preparation is shown in Figure 3.
-Both ends of the preform are fixed and stretched to form several cones in the longitudinal direction while being heated at certain points using a $H_2$ - $O_2$ flame (Figure 3(a)).
-The stretched preform was ground into an octagon shape with a uniform outer diameter (Figure 3(b)).
-Finally, the ground preform was drawn into a fiber with a cladding diameter of $400\,\mu m$ and coated with a low-index polymer coating.
-The CCTC YDF can be selected from the two adjacent conical regions along the obtained fiber (Figure 3(c)).
+During the next step, the preform was post-processed before the fiber drawing, and a schematic diagram of post-processed preparation is shown in Fig. 3.
+Both ends of the preform are fixed and stretched to form several cones in the longitudinal direction while being heated at certain points using a $H_2$ -O2 flame (as shown in Fig. 3(a)).
+The stretched preform was ground into an octagon shape with a uniform outer diameter (as shown in Fig. 3(b)).
+Finally, the ground preform was drawn into a fiber with a cladding diameter of 400 μm and coated with a low-index polymer coating.
+The CCTC Yb-doped fiber can be selected from the two adjacent conical regions along the obtained fiber (as shown in Fig. 3(c)).
 The tapered ratio and the lengths of the different parts can be controlled during the tapering process of the preform.
 For the first CCTC fiber reported herein, the core shape was adopted to follow a parabolic function according to the simulation results.